 Risk Officer has spent a considerable amount of time with various officers assisting them to complete their registers.
-To date, 26 of 27 Operational Risk Registers have been completed.
+We are pleased to confirm that all 27 Operational Risk Registers have been populated and are available to view on Connect.

-10.16 Once all the Operational Risk Registers have been completed, a process will be in place to ensure that these are updated on a regular basis and that there is a mechanism to make sure that these risks are communicated with relevant Assistant Directors to ensure any risks seen to be escalating, can be considered for inclusion on the Significant Risk Register.
+10.16 The next steps will be to put a process in place to ensure that these are updated on a regular basis and that there is a mechanism to make sure that these are communicated with relevant Assistant Directors to ensure any risks seen to be escalating, can be considered for inclusion on the Significant Risk Register.
 Analysis will also be undertaken to identify any generic risks which may pose a bigger risk.